Marlins vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- The Marlins have played as the favorite in five of their past 10 games and have won one of those contests.
+- The Marlins have played as the underdog in five of their past 10 games and have gone 1-4 in those contests.

-- In their last 10 games with a total, the Marlins and their opponents are 3-6-1 when it comes to hitting the over.
+- When it comes to the total, the Marlins and their foes are 3-6-1 in their previous 10 contests.

+- The previous 10 Marlins games have not had a spread set by bookmakers.
+For three games in a row, Miami and its opponent have finished below the over/under, with the average total set by oddsmakers being 9.7 runs.

 Marlins Betting Records & Stats